MilkmanAbi/OneInstallSystem/README.md

 # OIS — OneInstallSystem

 > OIS 2.0.0 breaks compatibility with 1.0.0.
 1.0.0 does not have the required ABI or logic to cleanly migrate to 2.0.0 unfortunately - Internal Reference, AAS.
 ---
 > The AI-Reference docs exist to help people integrate OIS easier, if you're lazy just ask AI, I guess, made the doc to just make life a bit easier
+---
+> Was a f*cking pain in the ass to get this working right, spent 6 over hours just testing and patching bugs.

 **v2.0.0** · pure POSIX `sh` · Linux · macOS · FreeBSD · OpenBSD · NetBSD